Domestic Violence and Child Custody

 - S60B(1)a – Ensuring children have the benefit of both parents having a meaningful involvement in their lives that is consistent with their best interests; and

-- S60B(1)b – Protecting children from physical and psychological harm and from being subjection to, or exposed to, abuse neglect or family violence.
+- S60B(1)b – Protecting children from physical and psychological harm and being subjected to, or exposed to, abuse, neglect or family violence.

 The need to protect the children from harm is a paramount consideration in determining their best interest